ngarciaiii/bashrc/README.md

 two options:
  - one word for daily
  -  rotating messages every times when open up a terminal prompt

-copy n paste either one to the bottom of ~/.bashrc file don't forget to `source ~/.bashrc`
+don't forget to `source ~/.bashrc`

 # before add ~/.bashrc example